 5. Marjorie Kinnan Rawlings — Hawthorne

 Rawlings lived in rural Florida and incorporated her surroundings into her works.
 The local frontier served as the backdrop to all of her writings.
-Her best-selling novel The Yearling inspired an acclaimed movie of the same name; the film was nominated eight Oscars, including Best Picture.
+Her best-selling novel The Yearling inspired an acclaimed movie of the same name; the film was nominated for eight Oscars, including Best Picture.

 Throughout her life, Rawling earned a Pulitzer Price, was honored as a First Floridian, and graced a commemorative stamp for the U.S. Postal Service.
 Similar to Hemingway, the author’s homestead is a historic state park, attracting visitors to her old Florida homestead.